 Before installing our first RV composting toilet, I told myself I’d never let the urine overflow.

-Let me be honest – it overflowed at least 50 times during our five years of full-time RV life.
+Let me be honest – it overflowed at least ten times during our five years of full-time RV life.

-It’s messy, smells worse than the solids, and no fun to empty!
+It’s messy, smells worse than the solids, and is no fun to empty!

 #3 Why Are RV Composting Toilets So Expensive?